worldbank/rissk/README.md

 have not previously been rejected.
 Second use is to look at the score by interviewer (and potentially team) over time, e.g., by week of field work survey.
 While scores for individual interviews may not be concerning, aggregating them by interviewer and over time, may show trends that could require action, e.g.,  individual interviewers who perform worse than others on average.

+Who interviews to check
+check the interviews with the highest values, be diverse in what you check, different interviewers, different days provide feedback, take actions, make sure interviewers know

+How to check

+What to do if you find discrepancies. don't let interviewers get aways with things.
+Could be stern warning or dismissal. check other cases by the same interviewer (guided by the score) Reinterview affected households.

 # Limitations